kalebswartz7/NFLProject/README.md

 Future:
 - Want to give the user the ability to search for players and get their resulting stats
-- Translate program from text-based to a full user interface
+- Translate program from text-based to a full user interface (WebApp?)
 - More :)